Mount Laurel doctrine: Environmental concerns

-In 1983, the NJ Supreme Court cautioned that, in requiring affordable housing, our State Constitution "does not require bad planning.
+In 1983, the NJ Supreme Court cautioned that, in requiring affordable housing, the State Constitution "does not require bad planning.
 It does not require suburban spread.
 It does not require rural municipalities to encourage large scale housing developments.
 It does not require wasteful extension of roads and needless construction of sewer and water facilities for the out-migration of people from the cities and the suburbs.
 There is nothing in our Constitution that says that we cannot satisfy our constitutional obligation to provide lower income housing and, at the same time, plan the future of the state intelligently."

 One Parsippany resident stated, "I'm very frustrated that this significant tract of undeveloped land is being razed for development when so much property in Parsippany lies vacant," said Dave Kaplan, of the Stop the Overdevelopment at Waterview opposition group.

 Sierra Club

-The New Jersey chapter of the Sierra Club applauded Christie's efforts to reform affordable housing law in 2010:
+The New Jersey chapter of the Sierra Club applauded Governor Chris Christie's efforts to reform affordable housing law in 2010:

 The current COAH law has had a bigger impact on land use and development than any other law in New Jersey's history.
 The Sierra Club strongly supports a requirement for affordable housing.
 As towns grow, they must provide a fair share of it.
 But the need for affordable housing should not undermine the environmental protections given to wetlands, flood plains, steep slopes, stream buffers that protect water supplies, ocean-fronts, and endangered species habitat.
 And no homes should be built where water supply is at critically low levels.
 Furthermore, new housing should be located where jobs are, to reduce the carbon footprints and pollution associated with automobile commuting.